harterc1/customogl/README.md

 - 4: Added more pill spawn locations
 - 5: Added more pill spawn locations
 - 5: First door during finale opens faster now to allow survivors access to the supplies behind it
-- 5: Adjusted (increased slightly) distance points for reaching the finale switch

 Arena of the Dead 2
 -------------------